alaydv/dotfiles/README.md

 # dotfiles
-Here's the dotfiles that I do with my likes.
+Here's the dotfiles that I did with my likes.